What is Urban Design Representation?

 AutoCAD is possibly the most widely used 2D drafting and 3D modelling programme in architecture, planning and urban design.
-For its precision and accuracy, it is particularly appropriate for drawing plans.
-This module you focus on 2D drafting and the basics of a good file management practice.
+It is particularly appropriate for drawing plans due to its precision and accuracy.
+This module focuses on 2D drafting and the basics of a good file management practice.

 Module 2: SketchUp

 SketchUp is the most user-friendly 3D modelling software available.
 It is simple yet effective, and it will help you create sketchy or photorealistic representations of buildings, public spaces or urban areas.
-In this module you will see how simple 3D modelling operations can allow you creating sketchy drawings, and photorealistic models.
+In this module you will see how simple 3D modelling operations can allow you to create sketchy drawings and photorealistic models.

 Module 3: Photoshop

 Adobe Photoshop is today widely recognized among design professionals as the leading image and photo editing software.
 This course will teach you the basic tools needed to masterfully edit, manage, transform and export your artwork.